iamzanuda/What-s-up-with-the-weather/README.md

 # What's Up with the Weather?

 This application is designed to retrieve and display weather information for a user-specified city.
 It uses two main APIs:
-- [OpenCage Geocoding API](https://opencagedata.com/) to get the coordinates of the city and
+- [OpenCage Geocoding API](https://opencagedata.com/) to get the coordinates of the city.
 - [Open-Meteo API](https://open-meteo.com/) to fetch weather data.